UAW will try to organize workers at all US nonunion factories after winning new contracts in Detroit | News Channel 3-12

 “You don’t have to live paycheck to paycheck,” union President Shawn Fain said in a statement appealing to nonunion workers.
 “You don’t have to worry about how you’re going to pay your rent or feed your family while the company makes billions.
 A better life is out there.”

 The union said that Toyota’s 7,800-worker assembly complex in Georgetown, Kentucky, is among factories with the strongest interest in the union.
-A Toyota spokesman declined to comment.
+A message was left seeking comment from Toyota.

 The organizing drive comes after a six-week series of strikes at factories run by Ford, General Motors and Jeep maker Stellantis that ended with new contracts.
 Under the contracts, top assembly plant worker pay will rise 33% by the time the deals expire in April of 2028.
 The new contracts also ended some lower tiers of wages, gave raises to temporary workers and shortened the time it takes for full-time workers to get to the top of the pay scale.